Getting to our Headingley Campus

 Arriving by public transport:

-At events we provide free shuttle buses from the train station.
+At Open Days and Applicant Days we provide free shuttle buses from Leeds train station to both campuses.

-The 29 First Leeds bus services run between Leeds Student Village, Marsden House, Concept Place, City Campus, Sugarwell Court and Headingley Campus.
+- The 29 First Leeds bus services run between Leeds Student Village, Marsden House, Concept Place, City Campus, Sugarwell Court and Headingley Campus.
+It's £1 for a single fare on production of a valid student card.
+You can see further information about bus frequency and prices here.

 You can download our Headingley campus map here.